roman-milk/roman-milk.github.io/found-out-my-babysitter-is-a-slut.md

  With her legs still spread open, her twin cunt-and-ass orifices glowed ruby red.
 My one hand remained covered in her lubrication from her orgasm, so I stuck out one of those fingers and touched her butthole.
 Her eyelids half- closed, her body shivered, and she let out a soft girly "oooh!"
 She bit her lip and looked at me with a huge playful sneer, knowing what was next.
 Yup.
 I slipped that finger into her tight asshole and, man, her ass just sucked it in.

  I leaned forward, putting an elbow on her tummy, bending my other hand back to her pussy.
 I stuck out my thumb and began softly rubbing her clit and the petals around it, while slowly digging my finger into her anus.
 Candice squirmed, purring for me, even grinning, feeling me filling her butt.
 Her clit must have been aching because she pushed it up into my thumb, trying to grind on it.
 I was licking her cum on my lips while I watched my thumb masteurbate her.
 As I twirled my thumb faster around her clit, rubbing harder, she closed her eyes and started moving her hips more and more rapidly in circles.
 Her breaths again got shorter, she was exhaling audibly with "uhh -- uhh -- uhh" noises.
 I could tell another orgasm approached.
-Report_Story #3